SlenderStone/MessageHandler.Documentation/handlers.md

 * A standing query that continuously evaluates the message stream, flowing through the channel, in search of messages that it needs to respond to.
 * An action that triggers for each message that fulfils the criteria imposed by the query.

 In order to create handlers, you will need specific development skills.
+If you're not into software development, check out the gallery for existing handlers

 * [Learn how to develop handlers](/documentation/developing-handlers)

-## If you're not into software development, check out the gallery for existing handlers
+## Check out the gallery for existing handlers

  * [Gallery](/handlers/gallery)